-Best practice guidance regarding conflicts of interest for solicitors is set out in the Law Society's Solicitor's Guide to Professional Conduct (4th edition).
-An in-house solicitor should be as familiar with the guide as any other solicitor, as the same guidance applies.
-The guidance provided in respect of conflicts of interest for solicitors is clear, but external legal advisors will often only contract with clients on terms that modify those legal rules to give the external legal advisor the flexibility to deal with conflict problems as they arise.
-These modifications often seek to give the external legal advisor contractual flexibility and discretion (consistent with applicable regulations) to resolve conflicts in a way of their choosing.
-If not managed carefully, potential conflicts of interest involving solicitors' (in-house and external solicitors) can create difficulties, reputational damage, and embarrassment for the in-house solicitor, as well as for the external solicitor and client.
+The regulatory position regarding conflicts of interest for solicitors is set out in the Law Society's Guide to Good Professional Conduct for Solicitors (third edition).
+As an in-house solicitor, you should be familiar with these rules.
+The legal rules that apply to conflicts of interest for solicitors are clear, but solicitors' firms will often only contract with clients on terms that modify those legal rules to give the firm the flexibility to deal with conflict problems as they arise.
+These modifications often seek to give the solicitor contractual flexibility and discretion (consistent with applicable regulations) to resolve conflicts in a way of their choosing.
+If not managed carefully, solicitors' potential conflicts of interest can create difficulties, reputational damage, and embarrassment for the in-house solicitor, as well as for the external solicitor and client.

-A practical approach to conflicts of interest can sometimes help to provide acceptable solutions.
-A conflict check must always be carried out by external legal advisors prior to any specific instructions being provided on any particular project.
-The in-house solicitor is likely to have a greater understanding of the instructions that they want to give the external legal advisor.
-However, an in-house solicitor is unlikely to be aware of an external legal advisor's other client relationships (and the legal advisor should not disclose these to the in-house solicitor).
-Accordingly, the conflict process should aim to give an external legal advisor as much information as possible about the project in order to seek to permit the external legal advisor to conduct a search of possible conflicts as carefully as possible.
-This can sometimes be an iterative process, involving increasingly specific disclosure as the in-house solicitor becomes more comfortable with the external legal advisor's position.
+A practical approach can sometimes help provide acceptable solutions.
+A conflict check must always be carried out by the solicitors' firm prior to any specific instructions being taken on any particular project.
+The in-house solicitor is likely to have a greater understanding of the instructions they want to give the firm, but is unlikely to know the firm's other client relationships (and the firm should not disclose these to the in-house solicitor).
+So, the conflict process should aim to give the firm as much information as possible about the project and for the firm to search possible conflicts as carefully as possible.
+This can sometimes be an iterative process, involving increasingly specific disclosure as the in-house solicitor becomes more comfortable with the firm's position.

 However, even a very detailed conflict search may not reveal all latent conflict problems, and no conflict process can reveal problems that cannot be foreseen.
-It is suggested that the retainer contract or terms of engagement includes provision for dealing with and resolving any future conflict.
+It is better to document, as specifically as possible in the retainer contract, a suitable process for dealing with and resolving any future conflict.

-Where applicable, regard should be had by both the in-house solicitor and the external legal advisor to any possible competition law (for example, market abuse) implications of a conflict check.
+Where applicable, regard should be had by both the in-house solicitor and the external solicitor to any possible competition law (for example, market abuse) implications of a conflict check.

-While it is primarily the responsibility of the external legal advisor to ensure that no conflict of interest exists when representing an organisation, the organisation's in-house solicitor should be mindful of the rules governing conflicts of interest.
-The in-house solicitor should take steps to ensure that external legal advisors undertake checks to ensure that no such conflicts exist.
-In addition to the steps mentioned above, prudent steps include requesting external legal advisors to outline any actual or potential conflicts of interest before they are instructed to act for an organisation.
-Any actual or potential conflicts of interest that arise during an engagement should be immediately brought to the attention of the in-house solicitor for consideration.
+While it is primarily the external law firm's responsibility to ensure that no conflict of interest exists when representing an organisation, the organisation's in-house solicitor should be mindful of the rules governing conflicts of interest and should take steps to ensure that firms undertake checks to ensure that no such conflicts exist.
+In addition to the ones mentioned above, prudent steps include requesting external law firms to outline any actual or potential conflicts of interest before they are instructed to act for an organisation and ensuring that any actual or potential conflicts of interest that arise during such representation are immediately brought to the attention of the in-house solicitor for resolution.